deswong/aquariumcontroller/DISPLAY_IMPLEMENTATION_COMPLETE.md

-# Ender 3 Pro Display Implementation - Complete
+# ⚠️ DEPRECATED: Ender 3 Pro Display Implementation

+> **Notice:** Ender 3 Pro display support has been **removed** from the aquarium controller project.
+This documentation is kept for historical reference only.
+>
+> **Current Display:** The project now uses an **SSD1309 OLED display** exclusively.
+See [OLED_DISPLAY_MANAGER.md](OLED_DISPLAY_MANAGER.md) for current implementation.

+---

-## ✅ Implementation Summary
+## Historical Implementation Summary

-The Ender 3 Pro display has been successfully integrated into the aquarium controller!
-All code is complete and ready to compile.
+The Ender 3 Pro display was successfully integrated into the aquarium controller but has since been replaced by a simpler OLED solution.

 ---